What if? What could I do? How would I cope?

 That statement on the face of things, people would read and say yes, that’s correct!
 But look a bit deeper and it isn’t as simple as that.
 If that child is unconscious lying on their back then the tongue could block their airways causing them to stop breathing.
 So you would have to move them into the recovery position (as long as they are breathing) keeping their head and spine aligned as much as possible.

-First aid training in a friendly environment can give you the all-important skills that you may need whilst look after inquisitive little explorers who may often need more than just a plaster!
+Accidents do happen but having the confidence to deal with an emergency can literally save a life.
+First aid training in a friendly environment can give you the all-important skills that you may need whilst looking after inquisitive little explorers who may often need more than just a plaster!

 * CAPT (Child Accident Prevention Trust) www.capt.org.uk